 Copywriting is a career in which we can make very good money for being skilled at putting words together.
 How good?
 It’s absolutely possible to make six figures once you’ve gotten experience and contacts—and cultivated the ability to really dig in and make the work come to you.

-That said though, exactly how much you make depends on a few different factors—for example, whether you work full-time, part-time, on-staff, freelance or as a contractor.
-Contractors usually make more per hour than the hourly equivalents of their on-staff counterparts since they have to pay for their own health insurance and (in the States) self-employment tax.
+Exactly how much you make depends on a few different factors.
+For example, whether you work full-time, part-time, on-staff, freelance or as a contractor.
+Contractors usually make more per hour than the hourly equivalents of their on-staff counterparts since, at least in the States, they have to pay for their own health insurance and self-employment tax.

 Freelancers (that is, work from home freelancers) are a bit harder to gauge since it depends a great deal on the writer’s willingness to network, drum up business and hustle for work.
 That said, unless they’re taking low-paying work to build up their portfolios, they’re making hourly equivalents of contractors.